ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Keys Used in RIV
 Trustworthiness of RIV attestation depends strongly on the validity of keys used for identity and attestation reports.
-RIV takes full advantage of TPM capabilities to ensure that results can be trusted.
+RIV takes full advantage of TPM capabilities to ensure that evidence can be trusted.

-Two sets of keys are relevant to RIV attestation:
+Two sets of key-pairs are relevant to RIV attestation:

-* A DevID key is used to certify the identity of the device in which the TPM is installed.
+* A DevID key-pair is used to certify the identity of the device in which the TPM is installed.
-* An Attestation Key (AK) key signs attestation reports (called 'quotes' in TCG documents), used to provide evidence for integrity of the software on the device.
+* An Attestation Key-pair (AK) key is used to certify attestation Evidence (called 'quotes' in TCG documents), used to provide evidence for integrity of the software on the device

 TPM practices usually require that these keys be different, as a way of ensuring that a general-purpose signing key cannot be used to spoof an attestation quote.